-For a configuration example of QoS remarking at the interface level, see the Configuring DSCP and CoS remarking at the interface level on page 32 task.
+For a configuration example of QoS remarking at the interface level, refer to Configuring DSCP and CoS remarking at the interface level on page 32.

-For information about the QoS remarking using physical, LAG, or VE interfaces in VXLANs, refer to the Quality of Service Support topic in the Ruckus FastIron Layer 2 Switching Configuration Guide.
+For information about the QoS remarking using physical, LAG, or VE interfaces in VXLANs, refer to the Quality of Service Support topic in the RUCKUS FastIron Layer 2 Switching Configuration Guide.